cmaxw/devchat-eleventy/src/views-on-vue/vov-097-views-on-vue-live-at-gitlab-commit-2019.md

 answer4: ''

 ---
-In this episode of Views on Vue  Charles Max Wood interviews speakers at GitLab Commit 2019.
+In this episode of Views on Vue,  Charles Max Wood interviews speakers at GitLab Commit 2019.
 Eddie Zaneski from Digital Ocean talks about "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes", Shamiq Islam from Coinbase talks about "Closing the SDLC Loop- Automating Security" and Jasmine James, from Delta Airlines, discusses " How Delta Became Cloud Native-Avoiding the Vendor Lock".

 Eddie, Shamiq, and Jasmine give the 5 min "elevator pitch" for the talks they gave at the conference.